adouglas/rasmus-fan-club/README.md

 Once you're feeling good, you can move onto reading the official [Symfony2 book][5].

-A default bundle, `AcmeDemoBundle`, shows you Symfony2 in action.
+A default bundle, `RasmusPackageMateBundle`, shows you Symfony2 in action.
 After playing with it, you can remove it by following these steps:

   * delete the `src/Acme` directory;

-  * remove the routing entry referencing AcmeDemoBundle in `app/config/routing_dev.yml`;
+  * remove the routing entry referencing RasmusPackageMateBundle in `app/config/routing_dev.yml`;

-  * remove the AcmeDemoBundle from the registered bundles in `app/AppKernel.php`;
+  * remove the RasmusPackageMateBundle from the registered bundles in `app/AppKernel.php`;

   * remove the `web/bundles/acmedemo` directory;